Research |

 the dynamics of water-borne and water-related diseases (cholera and schistosomiasis in particular) and the role of human mobility in promoting their spatial diffusion; and

-the transmission of fish diseases along river networks.
+the analysis of ecological and epidemiological processes along river networks.

 In addition to scientific relevance, some of these topics have clear social and/or economic implications.
 This is the case, for instance, of building models for